Student Subscriptions This charge is for college students only and not K-12 students.

 Please note that no refunds will be issued, even if you withdraw from the course.

 When is my payment due?

-For Summer 2021, the billing periods are as follows:
+For Spring 2024, the billing periods are as follows:

 PLEASE NOTE: If your instructor loads your course into Quest after the billing window dates above, you will be required to pay for your course in order to access course materials; there will be no grace period for payment.